-The company’s transmitter locator tool will show you whether there are broadcast towers for FOX and other stations in your area.
+The company’s transmitter locator tool will show you whether there are broadcast towers for FOX and other local channels in your area.
 The map relies on data provided by the Federal Communications Commission.
 If there’s one about 30 or 40 miles away, then you have an excellent chance of watching FOX for free.
 (The company also recommends some of its antennas based on your location.)

 Some of the most popular shows on FOX are: